Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 End-to-end latency budget.
 The math

-Voice agents have a hard latency target: sub-300ms is the ITU-T G.114 threshold for natural conversation.
-Sub-700ms is the practical production threshold most use cases accept.
-Hitting either requires component picks that compose to the budget.
+Voice agents have a hard latency target.
+The ITU-T G.114 one-way mouth-to-ear recommendation is 150ms preferred and 400ms tolerable, which shapes any voice-agent budget.
+Sub-500ms round-trip is the aggressive practical target.
+Sub-700ms is the threshold most production use cases accept.
+Hitting either requires component picks that compose to the budget, and a voice AI latency measurement methodology to confirm the numbers on real traffic.

 The breakdown: